Akarshan-real/akarshan-demo/README.md

 # akarshan-demo
-This is my first GIT Repository
+This is my first GIT Repository.
+Author - Akarshan Chakraborty